 The momentum based approach can be improved further using the Nesterov Accelerated Gradient (NAG) Descent technique.
 This technique is similar to the momentum but differs in how the update step is computed :

-Intuitively, what NAG does is similar to momentum (blue arrows), that it utilizes the previous update to make the current update slower or faster by also looking at the gradient at the point which we would reach from the current point if we take the same step as in the previous iteration.
+Intuitively, what NAG does is similar to momentum (blue arrows), that it utilizes the previous update to make the current update slower or faster.
+The method looks at the gradient at the point which we would reach from the current point if we take the same step as in the previous iteration.
 If the gradient at the possible new point is still negative, then we take a larger stride in the same direction (implying we are good to move in that direction) depending on "how far we are good to go" based on the magnitude of the gradient , else if it is positive, either we need to slow down the learning rate or take a step back from the current position and "re-consider" our steps (implying possible "danger").

 The brown arrow represents the initial step taken by the NAG and the red arrow, represents the correction in step i.e. , whereas the green arrows represents the "good to go" step.